isomerpages/moe-bedoksouthsec/_information-for-sec-1-2023/Information on PDLP Onboarding.md

 #### **Funding Support for Singapore Citizen (SC) Students**

-**The cost of the device bundle can be paid using your child’s Edusave account**, after setting aside provision for payment of second-tier miscellaneous fees.
+<b>The cost of the device bundle can be paid using your child’s Edusave account</b>, after setting aside provision for payment of second-tier miscellaneous fees.